Forgiveness and Christian Confusion...

 Since the King contended with, and rebuked, the religious leaders of his day for their mis-understandings and half-truths which they preached supposedly in the name of the King's Father (Matt.
 5:21, 27, 31, etc.), should not we be very careful about the teachings of the religious kingdom's today?
 If the religious system is of the darkness, then should we not be very wary of the "truths" that they say are essential to believe in order to be accepted by God?
 How consistent are the christians in their teachings on forgiveness?

 One of the key marks of christian religion is their belief that their "statements of faith" articulate their faith.
 Each group/sect/organization/denomination/church has its "statement of faith" which they say contains the key doctrines or beliefs of their faith.
 What the christians don't realize is that the phrase "doctrines of faith" is an oxymoron...that is, it is a phrase containing contradictions.
 You see dear reader, faith is not something that can be described using theology or doctrine.
-Theology or doctrine can be used to describe what or who a person has faith in, but it does NOT describe or create faith.
+Theology, doctrine or beliefs can be used to describe what or who a person has faith in, but it does NOT describe or create faith.
 Faith is not something that exists in the realm of intellectual beliefs or concepts.
-True faith is a spiritual dependence or reliance on a person or thing to live one's life.
+True faith is a trust or reliance on a person or thing.
 Doctrine or beliefs, in contrast, are concepts that exist in men's minds.
-True faith cannot be articulated, spoken or written, but rather it can only be lived out in one's daily life.
-True faith is what a person is trusting in or relying upon for the why and how to live one's daily life while on the earth.
+True faith cannot be articulated, spoken or written, but rather it can only be internally held and then evidenced by how we live our daily life.
+True faith at the highest level is what a person is trusting in or relying upon to understand the reason for our existence and the purpose of our lives.

 This is a very clever deception, thinking that believing these intellectual doctrines or somehow admiring things about their christ will please God.
 But the real Messiah says in the gospels that those who love him will OBEY him.
-He does NOT say that those who have correct intellectual understanding about his person and what he did while on the earth will gain salvation.
-No, in contrast he teaches that a child-like FAITH in himself and his Father, which faith manifests itself in obedience to Jesus' teachings and commands, is what will provide salvation.
+He does NOT say that those who have correct intellectual understanding about his person and what he did while on the earth love him.
+No, in contrast he teaches that a child-like FAITH in himself and his Father, which faith manifests itself in obedience to Jesus' teachings and commands, is what demonstrates our love for them.
 If this is true, and Jesus says it is, then what value is there in believing a statement of faith dealing with alleged facts about some christ or God?
 None whatsoever unless one already has faith and that statement of faith contains truth taught by the Light.